RohitTiwari92/UnitData/README.md

 # UnitData

-unit data made for unit/Integration testing. with the help of unitdata you can create a dummy database on your local db connection.
+Unitdata made for unit/Integration testing. with the help of unitdata you can create a dummy database on your local db connection.